APSIT-AIML-CLUB/.github/profile/README.md

 1. **Join Our Meetings:** Attend our regular meetings and workshops to stay updated and participate in discussions.
 2. **Follow Us:** Stay connected with us on social media and keep up with our latest news and events.

-## How to Contribute 💡

-We welcome contributions from all members and the community.
-Here’s how you can contribute:

-1. **Fork the Repository:** Fork our repository to make changes and improvements.
-2. **Report Issues:** If you encounter any issues or have suggestions, please open an issue to let us know.

 ## Connect With Us 📧

 For any questions or inquiries, feel free to reach out to us at: